kamni/vuppudj/README.md

 Ubuntu server 12.04 (x86_64) and Phusion Passenger, with an Upstart script to run Passenger.
 It uses a simple script provisioner.

+The project will handle most basic Django installation needs, including installing virtualenv and configuring the wsgi server to work with your project.
+For the most part, you only need to handle writing the wsgi script to run your project and a `setup.sh` script for any additional setup needs you may have.

 ## Prerequisites

 Your Django project must have a `setup.sh` in the root of the project that runs